buildpacks/rfcs/text/0000-dont-trust-builders.md

 # Drawbacks
 [drawbacks]: #drawbacks

-* Adding another image (the `exporter` image) makes the mechanics of `pack build` harder for users to understand
-* CNB team must maintain & publish exporter images
 * This change prevents us from reducing the number of containers to improve performance in all cases (this can still be accomplished in the "trusted builder" case)